hehol/t38modem/ReadMe.txt

                Q. What model of modem to select in Add Hardware Wizard?
                A. Select "Standard 1440 bps Modem".

-Cisco Users:   You additionaly need to use --old-asn and --h245tunneldisable options.
+Cisco Users:   You additionaly need to use --old-asn (--h323-old-asn with OPAL) and

-If dialed number begins with '0' then it will be routed to local host ('0' will be discarded).
-If not then it will be routed to 172.16.33.21.
+               --h245tunneldisable options.

 3.2.
 Testing (you need two consoles)
 ------------------------------------